cferdinandi/houdini/README.md

 ### Options and Settings

-You can override the default settings by passing in user options as a second argument when initializing.
+You can override the default settings by passing in user options as a second argument when instantiating.

 ```javascript
 var disclosure = new Houdini('[data-houdini]', {